Is a lack of sunlight in winter affecting your morale or your health? If so, a light therapy lamp could be useful.

 To reap the benefits of light therapy, you must be exposed to a light with an intensity of more than 2,000 lux daily.
 In comparison, the light of a well-lit office is of 300 to 500 lux, while that of a fully sunny day can be over 100,000 lux.
 The clinically recognized standard for light exposure is 10,000 lux, at eye level for 30 minutes every day, ideally in the morning.

-Results are generally felt within the first week, but four weeks of treatment are usually necessary to obtain an optimal response.
-It is recommended to begin treatment in the fall when daylight hours decrease and to continue until spring.
+Results are generally felt within the first week, but four weeks of treatment are usually necessary to obtain a maximum response.
+It is recommended to begin treatment in the fall when daylight hours decrease and to continue until the arrival of spring.

 If you are considering to purchase a light therapy lamp, read the following text: How to choose the right light therapy lamp.
 You can also speak to your pharmacist, who can offer you excellent advice.